openshift-kni/example-cnf/documentation/testing.md

 trexapp.examplecnf.openshift.io "trex-app" deleted
 ```

-- Also, close the TestPMD execution (quit command) and TRex execution with Ctrl-C, so that the statistics are restarted for the next run.
+- Also, close the CNFApp and TRex execution with Ctrl-D, so that the statistics are restarted for the next run.

+#### Can I run the TRex profile from TRexApp job manually?

+The answer is: yes!
+You can include the following to the `spec` section to run the TRex profile manually:

+- `runDeployment: 0`: instead of launching the TRex profile, the container will go to sleep infinitely.
+You can launch the TRex profile later on with the following instruction: `/usr/local/bin/run-trex` (extracted from the [trex-wrapper](../trex-container-app/app/scripts/trex-wrapper) script).

 ## Draining scenario

-We can use the troubleshooting mode to validate some interesting use cases, such as analyzing the impact of a node draining while TestPMD and TRex are exchanging traffic.
+We can use the troubleshooting mode to validate some interesting use cases, such as analyzing the impact of a node draining while CNFApp and TRex are exchanging traffic.
 This scenario is useful to understand how this workload would behave during cluster upgrades, where cluster nodes are cordoned and drained, thus ensuring fault tolerance in the workflow while nodes get reconciliation.

+> The only supported CNFApp for this use case is TestPMD.

 ### Manual testing